owolagbadavid/random-image-api/README.md

 # random-image-api
-API for generating random images
+API for generating random images uploaded by the Admin